Iron Cove Bridge: Current bridges

 A decision to replace the original bridge was made in 1939 just prior to the outbreak of World War II.
-Design work began in 1942 and construction by Hornibrook McKenzie Clarke Pty Ltd commenced in 1947.
-The bridge was officially opened by the Hon.
-J.J.
-Cahill, MLA, Premier and Colonial Treasurer of NSW on 30 July 1955.
+Design work began in 1942 but due to World War II construction by Hornibrook McKenzie Clarke Pty Ltd was unable to be commenced until 1947.
+The bridge was officially opened by Joseph Cahill on 30 July 1955.

 Designed by Laurie Challis from the NSW Department of Main Roads, the Iron Cove Bridge is an impressive steel truss bridge.
 It consists of four 18 m plate girder approach spans and seven 52 m steel Pratt truss spans for a total length of 461.26 m.
 Four lanes of traffic are located within the truss spans and the overall width of the roadway is 13.7 m between kerbs.
 The roadway consists of a 127 mm reinforced concrete deck slab with an inset for tram tracks in the centre portion.

 The bridge has aesthetically distinctive piers and abutments which reflect the Inter-War Art Deco style.
 Furthermore, it was the last steel truss bridge to be constructed in New South Wales in which rivets were used for field connections prior to the introduction of high strength bolts.

-The bridge was built to carry four lanes of traffic, however a fifth lane was later added to the southwest side of the bridge.
-This extra lane ran outside of the main bridge supports, forcing traffic to remain in the lane for the length of the bridge.
-Until the bridge duplication completed in 2011, the default configuration was three westbound and two eastbound lanes, switching to two westbound and three eastbound lanes during the morning peak.
+The bridge was built to carry four lanes of traffic, however in 1970 the footway along the southwestern side, outside of the truss spans, was converted to a fifth lane (meaning that traffic using this lane must remain in the lane for the full length of the bridge).
+Until the bridge duplication was completed in 2011, the default configuration was three westbound and two eastbound lanes, switching to two westbound and three eastbound lanes during the morning peak.